cug-ygh/TMT/README.md

 # TMT

 A novel Token-disentangling Mutual Transformer(TMT) for multimodal emotion recognition.
 The TMT can effectively disentangle inter-modality emotion consistency features and intra-modality emotion heterogeneity features and mutually fuse them for more comprehensive multimodal emotion representations by introducing two primary modules, namely multimodal emotion Token disentanglement and Token mutual Transformer.
+The Models folder contains our overall TMT model code, and the subNets folder contains the Transforme structure used in it.

 ### Features